Definition and Regulations Governing Affiliated Clubs

 - Club is fully supported by the CTSASA in that in order for a shooter to become a full member of the CTSASA, they must belong to a registered CTSASA club.
 This gives financial strength to our clubs.

-- Allowed to host provincial and national events (subject to basic minimum facilities being supplied)
+- Allowed to host provincial and national events (subject to basic minimum facilities being supplied).
+All CTSASA events are allocated to the provincial CTSA, who in turn will allocate to a suitable CTSASA registered club.

-- Is covered under the CTSASA 3rd Party Public Liability Insurance Policy.
+- Your Club Members who are CTSASA Members are covered under the CTSASA 3rd Party Public Liability Insurance Policy.

 - CTSASA members who are members of an affiliated club can participate in national and provincial events.